Photon-resolved Floquet theory II: Open quantum systems: Jaynes-Cummings model

 \subsection{Probability redistribution}

 In Fig.~\ref{fig:ProbabilityDistribution}, we investigate the probability redistribution for short times.
-As explained in Appendix~\ref{sec:unificationFCSandPRFT}, the time-evolved probabilities are calculated by first evaluating the time-dependent moment-generating function in Eq.~\eqref{eq:unifyingMomentGeneratingFkt}, and then carrying out the Fourier transformation in Eq.~\eqref{eq:relation_momGenFkt_probabilites}.
-We consider the phase differences $\varphi=0$ and $\varphi =\pi/2$ for a finite detuning $\epsilon_{\Delta}$.
-The dynamics for vanishing detuning can be found in Fig.~\ref{figOverview}(b).
+The time-evolved probabilities are calculated by first evaluating the time-dependent moment-generating function in Eq.~\eqref{eq:unifyingMomentGeneratingFkt}, and then carrying out the Fourier transformation in Eq.~\eqref{eq:relation_momGenFkt_probabilites}.
+We consider the phase differences $\overline \varphi=0$ and $\overline \varphi =\pi/2$ for a finite detuning $\epsilon_{\Delta}$.
+The dynamics for vanishing detuning can be found in Fig.~\ref{figOverview}(d).
 The photons in the driving modes are initially Poisson distributed, which approaches a Gaussian distribution for a large mean photon number.
 Here we consider an initial variance $\sigma_1^2(0) = 100$ for illustration.

 For $\varphi=0$ depicted in Fig.~\ref{fig:ProbabilityDistribution}(b), there is no transfer of photons between the driving modes.
 The photon numbers change only because of emission into the reservoir.
 To enhance this effect, we have chosen a relatively large dissipation $\gamma$.
 For this reason, the photon distribution is translated to smaller photon numbers in both driving modes, while overall preserving the shape of the initial probability distribution.